Request a Call

 Speed also determines the team’s ability to work on backlogs.
 This may change over time and should be monitored to ensure consistent performance.
 Development problems and the need for change in the workflow will be clearly traced if there is a decrease in the predictability of the flow.

-Agile metrics: velocity displays work accomplished in a sprint
+Agile metrics: Velocity displays work accomplished in a sprint

 NIX Tips and Examples